RudraveerMandal/POGchain/docs/quick-reference.md

-During catchup from history archives, a stateless node will emit meta for any historical ledger without delay, even if `EXPERIMENTAL_PRECAUTION_DELAY_META` is `true`, because the ledger's results are already part of the validated consensus history.
+During catchup from history archives, a stateless node will emit meta for any historical ledger without delay, even if `EXPERIMENTAL_PRECAUTION_DELAY_META` is `true`, because the ledger's results are already part of the validated validation history.

 #### Publish backlog